japila-books/spark-sql-internals/docs/logical-operators/Offset.md

 `Offset` is an [OrderPreservingUnaryNode](OrderPreservingUnaryNode.md) that can skip the [specified number of rows](#offsetExpr) (_offset_) from the beginning of the output of the [child logical operator](#child).

-??? note "Spark Structured Streaming"
+??? note "Spark Structured Streaming Unsupported"
-    `Offset` is not supported on streaming DataFrames/Datasets.
+    `Offset` is not supported on streaming DataFrames/Datasets (that is enforced by `UnsupportedOperationChecker` at [QueryExecution](../QueryExecution.md#assertSupported)).

 ## Creating Instance